browserengineering/book/book/styles.md

     their appearance in the HTML, though it might be easier to first implement inline style sheets applying after external ones.

-*Fast Descendant Selectors*: Right now, matching a selector like `div div div div div` can take a long time---it's *O(nd)* in the worst case, where *n* is the length of the selector and *d* is the depth of the layout tree.
+6-7 *Fast descendant selectors*.
+Right now, matching a selector like `div div div div div` can take a long time---it's *O(nd)* in the worst case, where *n* is the length of the selector and *d* is the depth of the layout tree.
 Modify the descendant-selector matching code to run in *O(n)* time.
 It may help to have `DescendantSelector` store a list of base selectors instead of just two.

-*Selector Sequences*: Sometimes you want to select an element by tag *and* class.
+6-8 *Selector sequences*.
+Sometimes you want to select an element by tag *and* class.
 You do this by concatenating the selectors without anything in between.[^no-ws] For example, `span.announce` selects elements that match both `span` and `.announce`.
 Implement a new `SelectorSequence` class to represent